Advanced usage#

 , the first iteration might be longer due to “warmup”

 effects.
-To avoid having such effect in the benchmark results, it is usually
+To avoid having such effects in the benchmark results, it is usually

 advised to call the solver once before running the benchmark.
 This should be